Up to $20,000 to buy a home in Minneapolis or Saint Paul

 North Minneapolis: Cleveland, Folwell, Harrison, Hawthorne, Humboldt, Jordan, Lind-Bohanon, McKinley, Near North, Shingle Creek, Sumner-Glenwood Heritage Park, Victory, Webber-Camden, and Willard Hay.

-St. Paul: Frogtown, North End, and Rondo (part of Summit-University).
+St. Paul: Dayton’s Bluff, Frogtown, Midway, North End, Payne-Phalen, and Rondo.

 - The amount of assistance is based on need, determined by income and the projected house payment.

 - The home must be owner-occupied, 1-4 units, and in the program service area.

 Your loan officer will submit your application for you.
 Please allow 30 days to close from the time the application is submitted.